 Let’s talk this out for a minute, here.

 First of all, we aren’t supposed to be eating big, heavy meals at night.
-A bit of protein and a heap of veggies is ideal.
+A bit of protein and a heap of veggies are ideal.
 As a rule, when we’re watching our figures, it’s best to cut out carbs after lunch anyway.
 And you certainly don’t need roast chicken as that protein every single day!

 While you’re grilling, toss enough meat onto the grill to supply for a week of dinners.
-Cold chicken, fresh veggies and a homemade vinaigrette is a delicious meal that does not require any heat in the kitchen!
+Cold chicken, fresh veggies, and a homemade vinaigrette is a delicious meal that does not require any heat in the kitchen!